 |Bookshelf Home | Contents | Index | PDF|

 After using the Employee Self-Service feature to set up and activate the integrated Personnel Action Form (PAF), the administrator designs the approval flows for the business object using Siebel Business Process (Workflow) Administration.
 Using the Inbox, the administrator creates the required approval type.
-When an end user submits this particular item, the approval type created by the administrator invokes the approval workflow process.
+When a user submits this particular item, the approval type created by the administrator invokes the approval workflow process.

 A manager at the company submits a PAF.
 The form is routed to the human resources representative, then the manager, and finally the vice president.
 Each approver can reject the form and send it back to the requestor.
 If approved, the process flow results in an update of data fields.